openziti-test-kitchen/webhookz/README.md

 # webhookz

-Template repository for sending a GitHub webhook to a private server
+Template repository for sending a GitHub webhook to a private server with the [OpenZiti Webhook Action](https://github.com/marketplace/actions/ziti-webhook-action)

 ## Use this template repository

 Do this first: there's a button in the GitHub UI to "Use this template" which will give you a separate commit history based on this repo.
-Clone your new repo and follow the steps in the remaining sections of this readme.
+Clone your new repo and follow the steps below.

 ## Configure OpenZiti

 A private HTTP server is included in this repo.
 These steps will guide you run and publish the server so it can receive the GitHub webhook via OpenZiti.

 1. Sign up for a free account in the Ziti Edge Developer Sandbox (ZEDS) at https://zeds.openziti.org/.
-ZEDS will provide the OpenZiti network.
+We'll create a couple of identities to attach to an OpenZiti network provided by ZEDS.
-1. In ZEDS, follow the "build your app" button to skip the guide.
+1. In ZEDS, follow the "build your app" button.
 Populate the form with an app name like "my webhook app", two identities "github" and "server", and a service named "webhookz".
 Finish up with the "build my app" button.
 1. On the following screen click the edit button for the service "webhookz".
     1. Create a config with type `intercept.v1`.